larapack/dd/README.md

 If you wish to override the Laravel 4 function with this one, please follow those few steps:
 - Open `vendor/composer/autoload_files.php`
 - Move `$vendorDir . '/marktopper/dd/src/helper.php',` above the `$vendorDir . '/laravel/framework/src/Illuminate/Support/helpers.php',` line
-__OBS: Currently this have to be done after each time composer dumps the autoload.__
+__OBS: Currently the above steps have to be done after each time composer dumps the autoload.__